hems-00/hems-00/README.md

 # 👋 Hey there!
 I'm Hemanth

 Welcome to my **Developer Portfolio**.
 I'm a software developer passionate about building efficient, scalable, and user-centric applications.
-This repo serves as a central hub for some of my **most ambitious and polished projects**, covering full-stack development, desktop apps, and cloud-integrated platforms.
+This repo serves as a central hub for some of my **most ambitious and polished projects**.

 ---